openfl/OpenFLDevelopersGuide/sockets/README.md

 In OpenFL, and in Adobe AIR content outside the application sandbox, XML socket connections require the presence of a socket policy file on the target server.
 For more information, see

-“Website controls (policy files)” on
+"Website controls (policy files)" on

 page 1051

 and

-“Connecting to sockets” on page 1068
+"Connecting to sockets" on page 1068

 .